 Not usually.
 Most babies can handle both soybean oil and soy lecithin because they are emulsifiers, not proteins.
 However, be aware that some babies do react to them (source).

 *list updated February 27, 2019

 There are some foods that you absolutely need to have in your home at all times if you are eliminating dairy and soy from your diet.

-Check out my dairy free breastfeeding diet recipes too, for help with what to make for breakfast, lunch and dinner!
+Check out my dairy free diet for breastfeeding tips too, for help with what to make for breakfast, lunch and dinner!

 1. Earth Balance Butter– You’re probably thinking that there’s no way that a butter substitute could actually taste like butter, right?
 Luckily you’re wrong!
 This stuff is seriously amazing and you need it in your life right now.

 Anything by So Delicious– The So Delicious brand is just that.
 Everything that they make is amazing, such as coconut milk ice cream, coffee creamer, whipped topping, yogurt, etc. You know, everything that you thought you were gonna be missing out on.

 3. Raw Fruits, Vegetables and Nuts– Whole Foods, mama!